Registration open + Keynotes only option

 ie-practice-2024@northumbria.ac.uk

-Northumbria University’s Interior Architecture Programme is delighted to host the 2024 Interior Educators International IE Practice 2024 Conference.
+Northumbria University’s Interior Architecture Programme is delighted to host the 2024 Interior Educators International IE Practice 2024 Conference / workshop.

 IE Practice 2024 will bring academics, research practitioners, creatives, industry leaders and design practitioners together to discuss current and future issues critical to interior architecture, interior design, and adaptive reuse in academia and in practice.